Water Conservation Tips

 - If you don’t have a water-efficient toilet, put a plastic bottle or plastic bag weighted with pebbles and filled with water in your toilet tank to displace water so it will use less water per flush.
 Installing a high-efficiency toilet will save 19 gallons per day per person.

 - Check your toilet for leaks by putting dye tablets or food coloring in the tank.
 If color appears in the bowl without flushing, there’s a leak that should be repaired.

-- Check to assure that your toilet’s flapper valve doesn’t stay open after flushing
+- Check to ensure that your toilet’s flapper valve doesn’t stay open after flushing.

-- Run only full loads in the washing machine & dishwasher.
-Install a water-efficient washer to save 16 gallons per load
+- Run only full loads in the washing machine and dishwasher.
+Install a water-efficient washer to save 16 gallons per load.

 - Replace older appliances with new, water-efficient models.
 Energy-efficient dishwashers save 3-8 gallons per load.
 Check with your local water supplier to see if any rebates are available.

 - If you wash dishes by hand, don’t let the water run continuously for rinsing.
 Use a sprayer to rinse, or rinse all the soapy dishes at once.
 Or, fill a second sink with rinse water and use that instead.

 - When washing dishes by hand, use the least amount of detergent possible; this will minimize the amount of water needed for rinsing.

 - Let your pots and pans soak instead of letting water run while you clean them.